 Finding enough space in your oven on Christmas Day can often feel like a bit of a stressful juggling act.

-By putting your slow cooker and Instant Pot® to good use, not only will you free up some space in your oven, but save you some time too!
+By putting your slow cooker and Instant Pot® to good use, you’ll free up some space in your oven, and you’ll save on precious family time too!

 Please note, this post contains affiliate links.
 Find out what this means.

 Slow cookers and Instant Pots® are so handy and can really help you to cut down the amount of time that you spend in the kitchen.

 They’re not only perfect for holidays like Christmas, but they’re also fantastic for those days when you don’t have time to spend hours in the kitchen.

 You can pick up slow cookers in store, on plenty of online stores or on Amazon for a fairly reasonable price.

 If you’re not sure which one to go for, then check out our round up of The Best Slow Cookers to Buy here.